fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common/common_columns.md

 {% docs metrics_path  %}

-The unique JSON key path of identifier of the metric in the Service Ping payload.
+The unique JSON key path of the identifier of the metric in the Service Ping payload.
 This appears as `key_path` in the metric definition YAML files

 {% enddocs %}